Maven - Java Package Manager

 - Cache

-in CI pipelines. - Run
+.m2/repositoryin CI pipelines. - Run

-before deployment for consistent validation.
+mvn verifybefore deployment for consistent validation.

 - Cache